-Open the oil outlet before refilling oil.
-Refilling too fast will cause the instantaneous internal pressure of reducer to go high.
-Grease with high pressure may cause damage to the oil seal, then the grease may enter the motor and cause oil leakage to the module.
+Open the oil discharge outlet before injecting oil.
+If the speed of injecting oil is too fast, it will cause the instantaneous internal pressure of the reducer to go high, grease with high pressure may cause damage to oil seals, and grease entering the motor may cause the module to leak oil.

-The robot should run for 10 to 20 minutes before checking the oil level.

-After the robot starts running, the temperature of the motor and gear is very high.
-Be careful not to get burnt.
+The robot should run for 10 to 20 minutes before detecting the oil level.
+After the robot runs, the temperature of the motor and gear is very high, be careful of scald.

-Turn off all power, hydraulic and air sources.
+Turn off all power, hydraulic, and air sources.